-Level 1 - Level 1 assets include investments in cash and cash equivalents, stocks and exchange traded funds (EFTs), fixed income securities and mutual funds for which quoted prices are readily available.
+Level 1 - Level 1 assets include investments in stocks and exchange traded funds (EFTs), fixed income securities and mutual funds for which quoted prices are readily available.

-There have been no changes in the techniques and inputs used as of December 31, 2019.
+There have been no changes in the techniques and inputs used as of December 31, 2020 and 2019.